hmans/composer-suite/.changeset/perfect-weeks-beam.md

 "vfx-composer-r3f": minor
 ---

-Upgrade to the latest Shader Composer and Material Composer.
+**Breaking Change:** Upgrade to the latest Shader Composer and Material Composer.
 Lots of new APIs!
+Aaaah!
+Please refer to the examples for guidance.